jet-lab/jet-bots/README.md

 The option --bpf-program allows you to preload programs into your local validator state saving the time and effort needs to deploy the programs.
 To clear out the validators state, simply kill and rerun the script.
 The option --reset will reset the validator state.
 This allows you to start with a clean set of markets to test with.

+Once your validator is running you need to create an account and an open order account to test with.
+You can run create_test_accounts.sh to do this.

-Once your validator is running you need to create some tokens to trade and some markets to trade them on.
+Next, you will ned to create some tokens to trade and some markets to trade them on.
 With your validator running go into the src directory and run create.ts.

 ```shell
 cd src